Elevate Your Home with Expert Flooring Installation in the Dallas Fort Worth Area.

 Tile Types

 Natural Stone.
 Natural stones like granite, marble, limestone, travertine, and slate offer strength and durability.
 They come in a wide range of sizes and colors from white to black.
 Polished stones have a sheen that provides an elegant appearance, while tumbled stones and honed finishes have a rougher texture that looks more natural.
-Natural stones are porous and should be sealed once or twice a year for maximum protection against spills and stains.
+Since natural stone is porous, it should be sealed annually to prevent stains and moisture damage.
+No matter the type of floor you choose, proper installation and maintenance will maximize its longevity and appeal.

 Eco-Friendly Flooring